mwakad/Data-Driven-Decision-Support-for-Aircraft-Procurement/README.md

 ![Recommended Aircrafts ](https://github.com/user-attachments/assets/648f3ae1-2aae-45b3-b0d8-165fa7de2f44)

 ## Interpretation
 The analysis yields three recommendations on the aircraft models the company should procure and operate after entering the commercial aviation industry.
-The baseline and the modified model are explained in the index.ipynb file The image below captures a screenshot for the dashboard and the attached URL links to the interactive Tableau dashboard with embedded functionality to compare the safest aircract `Make` and `Model` for a particular `Purpose.of.flight` based on the `Number.of.Engines`.
+The baseline and the modified model are explained in the index.ipynb file.
+The image below captures a screenshot for the dashboard and the attached URL links to the interactive Tableau dashboard with embedded functionality to compare the safest aircract `Make` and `Model` for a particular `Purpose.of.flight` based on the `Number.of.Engines`.

 ![Dashboard](https://github.com/user-attachments/assets/43faa01b-8339-475f-9615-7f97be83e868)